huangzih/AnDi-Challenge/README.md

 ```
 python train_lstm.py --l 300 --f 0
 ```
 `--l` denotes the specific length and `--f` denotes the fold ranging from 0 to 4.
-An example of training process is as follow:
+An example of the training process is shown as follow:

 ```
 Epoch: 0	LR: 0.001000	Valid Loss: 0.0624	Valid MAE: 0.1907